vijaykriishna/dagger/hilt/testing-philosophy.md

 author, this usually means that after enough time, there is a decent likelihood that the test is no longer testing a useful scenario.

+### Direct instantiation encourages incorrect scoping

+By directly instantiating a dependency, you are assuming responsibility for correctly scoping that dependency.
+It is easy to accidentally create multiple instances of scoped bindings, or to provide the same instance of an unscoped binding multiple times.

+For example, a `FakeClock` may contain global state that maintains the current time and allows advancing this time manually in tests.
+Because of this, it is marked as `@Singleton` so that the code under test and the test itself reference the same instance.
+But if an additional instance is directly instantiated by the test, multiple instances would exist.
+This would lead to code under test observing skewed timestamps, or the test advancing the current time to no effect.

+Additionally, manually writing `Provider` and `Lazy` constructor parameters for scoped types is error-prone.
+You need to know whether the dependency is scoped, and store an instance of the object at the right level.
+For example, you would need to associate any `@ActivityScoped` bindings with the Activity under test, and recreate the dependency if the Activity undergoes a configuration change.
+To accurately reflect the real Dagger behavior, all of this would need to be made thread-safe.

+Finally, if the scope of a dependency is later changed, the tests using that dependency will not actually reflect that change without manual updates.
+This prevents tests from detecting unintended changes due to a change in scope.

 ### Direct instantiation encodes implementation details in the test

 Direct instantiation also breaks the philosophy of not encoding implementation